ayushg245/safety_helmet_detector/README.md

 2. Shadows or colors that consistently co-occur with helmets in training data

-We tried to dig deep in the last three layers of the model and here are the outputs.
+**We dug deep in the last three layers of the model and here are the outputs.**

 <h3 align="center">🔍 Visualizing Model Focus with EigenCAM (Last Layer)</h3>